Clear skies ahead: characterizing atmospheric gravity gradient noise for vertical atom interferometers: Impact of atmospheric GGN on atom interferometers

 We now compare the impact of noise from the derived models of atmospheric pressure and temperature noise in this work with the established Peterson seismic noise models~\cite{Peterson:1993}.
 The leading seismic source of density fluctuations is the fundamental Rayleigh wave mode.
 Rayleigh waves are surface waves traveling between media of different densities.
 They are characterized by their surface displacement spectra.
 Using the Peterson high- and low-noise models, which are global composite fits to an international seismic network, as the input displacement spectra and the previously derived semiclassical seismic phase response of a vertical gradiometer AI we compute the estimated phase noise spectrum assuming typical parameter values~\cite{Badurina:2023}.
 The seismic phase noise depends on three parameters: the Rayleigh wave velocity which we take to be \SI{205}{\meter\per\second}, the density of the ground $\rho = \SI{1380}{kg\per\meter\cubed}$, and the material properties of the local surface characterized by the Poisson ratio $\nu = 0.27$.
 Seismic data recorded on seismometers can include signatures of infrasound and temperature fluctuations in the lower frequencies.
 We leave disentangling these effects for future work.

 Figures~\ref{fig:global} and~\ref{fig:globalr100} show a comparison between temperature, infrasound, seismic GGN and atom shot noise.
-The first column in both figures shows the full range of noise spectra, from \SIrange{0.01}{1}{Hz}, while the second displays a finer range of frequencies, as highlighted by the blue dot-dashed box in the left plots.
-The first row of Fig.~\ref{fig:global} shows the noise spectra assuming the parameters in Table~\ref{tab:params} for a baseline of $\SI{100}{\metre}$, while the second row assumes a baseline of $\SI{1}{\kilo\metre}$.
+The figures shows the full range of noise spectra, from \SIrange{0.01}{1}{Hz}, while the inset plots show a finer range of frequencies, as highlighted by the blue dot-dashed box.
+The upper plot of Fig.~\ref{fig:global} shows the noise spectra assuming the parameters in Table~\ref{tab:params} for a baseline of $\SI{100}{\metre}$, while the lower plot assumes a baseline of $\SI{1}{\kilo\metre}$.
 The same format is repeated in Fig.~\ref{fig:globalr100}, but $z_0 = \SI{100}{\metre}$ instead of $z_0 = \SI{10}{\metre}$.
 The noise in both figures is compared to the expected level of atom shot noise.

 As Fig.~\ref{fig:global} demonstrates, for both a $\SI{100}{\metre}$ and $\SI{1}{\kilo\metre}$ experiment, the high noise GGN models dominate at almost all frequencies up to \SI{1}{Hz}.
 It is interesting to note how closely the noise models are to each other.
 With the exception of the low noise temperature model, each source of GGN results in approximately the same impact in the detector.
 There is much greater variability in the temperature GGN models due to the highly time-dependent nature of the noise.
 Pressure and seismic GGN are characterized by a fixed spectrum at each location on Earth, limited by the high- and low-noise models.
 While a specific location on Earth may have a typical temperature-noise profile, the ever turbulent nature of the atmosphere ensures the noise varies in this broad range.
 Under ideal conditions, i.e., low wind and turbulent eddy production, this noise may only be an issue at frequencies below $\sim \SI{0.05}{\hertz}$.